 The Israel Police, acting out of disproportionate fear of Moslem sensitivities and acting in collusion with the Moslem authorities, do not permit any non-Moslem religious expression on the Mount.
 Thus no Bibles, prayers or religious publications or paraphernalia, including jewelry, of any kind are allowed.
 We will be told that we are not allowed to engage in any prayer or express any non-Muslim religious sentiment on the Mount.
 All those who arrive at the gate for ascent to the Mount are scrupulously searched.
 Anyone found with these materials on his or her person or in a bag or case, will not be allowed up.
 Men are permitted to wear kippot and to have tzizit showing, however no other religious iconography is allowed.
 Futhermore, and ironically unbelievable, t-shirts or caps with the Israeli flag, or “provocative" political statements, are not allowed.

 It is most unfortunate that in keeping with the oppressive "rules" set by the Wakf, (the Muslim authority granted de facto control of the Temple Mount, by the Israeli government, since 1967), we are, under threat of "expulsion" from the Mount, not allowed to pray, carry any religious objects, or in any way intimate that we are engaged in worship, while on the Mount.
-In spite of these draconian restrictions, the aliyah can still be an intensely spiritual and religious experience, and we will learn how to deal with these restrictions.
+In spite of these draconian restrictions, the aliyah can still be an intensely spiritual and religious experience, and we will learn during the course of our visit, how to deal with these restrictions.

 Click to download a PDF file of this article.